pfenninglab/brain-aging-evolution/README.md

 ## Model Training

 ```
-Aging Model training was performed in Python using:
+Aging model training was performed in Python using:
-- scanpy and anndata for data handling
+- scanpy and anndata for single-cell data handling
 - scikit-learn for ElasticNet regression
 - scipy and numpy for statistical analysis
 ```